trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrexportfields.md

 ## NAT details

-If the NAT is performed on the device exporting the NetFlow the information is automatically added and available.
+If the NAT is performed on the device exporting the NetFlow, the information is automatically added and available.
 If NAT is done in a different device, then please enable NetFlow on that device.
 CGNAT is similar.

 ## AAA details